 When it comes to solving problems and finding solutions I’ve noticed something peculiar/particular about the Chinese mindset which I’ve been trying to articulate for some time.
 I don’t claim to be an anthropologist or anything more than a curious observer of life but for what it’s worth here’s my theory…

-The Chinese seems to take a rather different approach.
-Instead of tackling a problem head-on they will talk around it in circle-like discussions until a mutually agreeable solution is found.
+The Chinese seem to take a rather different approach.
+Instead of tackling a problem head-on, they will talk around it in circle-like discussions until a mutually agreeable solution is found.
 This seems to be partly about maintaining “face” (Mianzi) and not upsetting anyone by being indirect whilst also allowing people to steer a conversation in a direction of their choosing.
-The waters get even more muddied because even after you’ve agreed a course of action verbally the likelihood of the other party changing direction without warning is still possible (hence being very specific is crucial).
+The waters get even more muddied because even after you’ve agreed on a course of action verbally the likelihood of the other party changing direction without warning is still possible (hence being very specific is crucial).

 To give an example three people asked a member of my team a similar question at different times.
 He gave each person a different answer each tailored to what they wanted to hear.
 Chinese rarely say no even if that’s what they’re thinking so learning to mind-read is a skill well worth investing time in!
 I’m sure this is why many attempts by foreign companies to enter China fail so spectacularly.

-Of course it’s not always as black and white as I’ve made it out to be above; these are just general trends observed during my time in China so far.
+Of course, it’s not always as black and white as I’ve made it out to be above; these are just general trends observed during my time in China so far.
 I’ve started reading a book called “Think Like Chinese” which provides some illuminating insights into how Chinese thinking is wrapped up in their history, Confucian philosophies and language.